TheStalwart/tips-website/os/Windows11.md

 Unplug ethernet cable before installing, and do not connect to Wi-Fi until you see a desktop and a start menu.

 On the "Let's connect you to a network" installation step, press "I don't have internet" button.
-If you don't see it, there are two ways to reveal it:
+If you don't see it, there are two workarounds:

 1. Install from media patched by [Rufus](https://rufus.ie/en/) (see previous section).
-2. Press Shift+F10, enter `oobe\BypassNRO` command (case sensitive!).
+2. Press Shift+F10, enter one of the following commands:
+   - `oobe\BypassNRO` (case sensitive, builds older than March 2025).
+   - `start ms-cxh:localonly` (Home and Pro versions only)

 ## Bootloader troubleshooting